What is Youth Tour?

 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives, and make friendships that will last beyond the week!

 Each year, Allamakee-Clayton Electric Cooperative selects two high school sophomores or juniors to represent the Co-op on Youth Tour.
 If selected, you will join hundreds of other students from across the country - all expenses paid - for an incredible week in our nation's capital.

-Students on Youth Tour learn about electric cooperatives, American history and U.S government.
-They visit with their representatives in the House and the Senate, and see
+Students on Youth Tour learn about electric cooperatives, American history and the U.S government.
+They visit with their representatives in the House and the Senate and see

 How do you qualify?

 You must be a current high school sophomore or junior, and your parents or legal guardians must be members of Allamakee-Clayton Electric Cooperative.
 A completed application form must be submitted by the end of January each year.